 Reexamination requests should normally be assigned to the art unit which examines the class and subclass in which the patent to be reexamined is classified as an original and to the primary examiner most familiar with the claimed subject matter of the patent.

-Where no knowledgeable primary examiner is available, the reexamination may be assigned to an assistant examiner.
-In such an instance the supervisory primary examiner must sign all actions and take responsibility for all actions taken.
+Where no knowledgeable primary examiner in available, the reexamination may be assigned to an assistant examiner.
+In such an instance the supervisory primary examiner must sign all actions and take responsibility for all actions taken roqque or bear at marke (1818)